plforacle/heatwave-lakehouse-automl/create-lakehouse-files-bank/create-lakehouse-files-bank.md

-# Upload data to Object Storage for HeatWave Lakehouse
+# Upload data to Object Storage for HeatWave Lakehouse - bank

 ## Introduction